Frequently askedQuestionsEverything You Need to Know About Psychiatric Care in Tijuana

 Is there a cancellation fee?

 We ask for at least 24 hours notice if you need to cancel or reschedule.
-We understand that border crossing times can be unpredictable -- if you're running late due to the crossing, just let us know via WhatsApp and we'll do our best to accommodate you.
+We understand that border crossing times can be unpredictable — if you are running late due to the crossing, just let us know via WhatsApp and we will do our best to accommodate you.

 Is it safe to travel to Tijuana for a doctor's appointment?

 Yes.
-Our office is in New City Medical Plaza in Zona Rio -- Tijuana's safest and most developed commercial district.
-This is where the U.S. Consulate, major hospitals, and corporate offices are located.
-The building has controlled access and security.
-Thousands of Americans cross the border daily for medical care, dental work, and other services.
+Our office is in New City Medical Plaza in Zona Río — Tijuana's safest and most developed commercial district.
+This is where the U.S. Consulate, major hospitals, and international corporate offices are located.
+The building has 24-hour security, controlled access, and underground parking.
+Thousands of Americans cross the border daily for medical care.

 How do I get to your office from San Diego?

-Drive south on I-5 to the San Ysidro border crossing (about 20-30 minutes from downtown San Diego).
+Drive south on I-5 to the San Ysidro border crossing (about 20 to 30 minutes from downtown San Diego).
 After crossing, our office is 15 minutes away.
 You can also take the San Diego Trolley Blue Line to San Ysidro, walk across the pedestrian crossing, and take a taxi (about 10 minutes).
-Our address is New City Medical Plaza, Paseo del Centenario 9580, Floor 25, Suite 24, Zona Rio, Tijuana.
+View on Google Maps.

 Do I need a passport to cross into Mexico?